 It takes courage to do the right thing.
 Encourage your child to reach out to a victim of bullying by being kind.
 Your child can help the victim talk to an adult.

 Emphasize safety to your child.
 If your child feels safe, it is OK to say something like “Stop!
 That’s not funny!”
 It is also OK not to confront a bully, but rather to seek assistance from an adult.
 It is never OK to bully back!

-For further information, contact the counselor in your child’s school or Department of Student Services at 703-228-6062 or the Department of Administrative Services at 703-228-6008.
+For further information, contact the School Counselor or the Principal in your child’s school.
+You can also call the Office of Student Services 703-228-6062 or the Department of Administrative Services at 703-228-6008.